-- Add egg yolk and continue to mix until the butter pieces are about pea sized.
+- Add frozen butter cubes and egg yolk.
+Mix on lowest/stir speed until the butter pieces are about pea-size.

-- Form the dough into a ball and slightly flatten into a disk.
+- Form the dough into a ball and flatten it into a disk.
 Wrap it in a plastic wrap and refrigerate for at least 1 hour, or up to 3 days.
 Or place it in a freezer bag and freeze for up to 3 months.

-- Using a fork, pierce holes all over the crust to prevent bubbles and air pockets throughout the crust.
-Place the crust in the fridge for at least 30 minutes.
+- Place the crust in the fridge for at least 30 minutes.

-- Preheat the oven to 350°F (177°C).
+- Meanwhile, preheat the oven to 350°F (177°C).

 - Bake for 15 minutes, and then carefully remove foil and pie weights.
+Using a fork, pierce holes all over the crust to prevent bubbles and air pockets throughout the crust.
 Bake for another 10-15 minutes, or until golden brown.